jeremytregunna/ruby-trello/README.md

 Full Disclosure: This library is mostly complete, if you do find anything missing or not functioning as you expect it to, please [let us know](https://trello.com/card/spot-a-bug-report-it/4f092b2ee23cb6fe6d1aaabd/17).

+While this library still does function on ruby 1.8 as of version 1.0.2 with activemodel < 4.0, this notice services to illustrate that future versions may include ruby 1.9+ specific features.

 ## Configuration

 Basic authorization